 Discrimination is where someone is treated unfairly because of a protected characteristic.
 Protected characteristics are specific aspects of a person's identity defined by the Equality Act 2010.
-They are age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
+They are age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, Adopted by Kidlington Parish Council - 29 May 2025 - REF: 25/36.3b Review Date - May 2026 race, religion or belief, sex and sexual orientation.